Siren also announced the release of Siren 10 to propel clients directly into knowledge graphs

 - Multiscale: allowing data analysis and exploration at any given scale, from ‘atom to galaxy.’

 - Smart and intuitive: harnessing technologies, including AI and Semantic, to deliver Knowledge Graph value in context with the user activity.

 - Planning for uncertainties and noise: no enterprise dataset is perfect, so knowledge graph technologies need to effectively solve the problems of search, uncertain links and fuzzy data.

 - Multi-modality and variety: creating knowledge graphs that naturally derive value by encompassing the greatest variety of data, including unstructured content and multimedia.

 “CDOs and CIOs know that joining the dots is critical, whether the mission is to find the formula of a new drug, detect a fraud attempt, mitigate risk or find opportunities for operational optimizations”, Dr. Giovanni Tummarello, founder and CPO at Siren, said.
 “For these executives achieving Data Intelligence is about being able to sleep at night knowing that if there are risks or opportunities in the ever-growing data available, the tools are in place to be able to discover them”.

 At the Strata Event, Siren is also announcing the release of Siren 10.
-Siren’s Data Intelligence platform now has the ability to analyse Data and provide Knowledge Graph capabilities without the need to move data from the existing DBs and Big Data systems were it resides.
+Siren’s Data Intelligence platform now has the ability to analyze Data and provide Knowledge Graph capabilities without the need to move data from the existing DBs and Big Data systems where it resides.
 Read more about it here

 “Transformative Enterprise Knowledge Graphs” Initiative – Upcoming Events: